-In light of the current global situation working from home and flexible working is becoming imminent, and the need to adapt our working methods is crucial.
+In light of the current global situation working from home and remote working is becoming imminent, and the need to adapt our working methods is crucial.

->

-> Technology advancements mean you can function more independently, extricate yourself from office politics and be more productive thanks to the lack of distractions.
+Technology advancements mean you can function more independently, extricate yourself from office politics and be more productive thanks to the lack of distractions.

 But working remotely is sometimes seen to have one great drawback – you aren’t as visible to your colleagues and managers.
 And to effectively work from home you should consider how you can maintain your visibility and connection with your team and manager.

 We have prepared some ideas on how you can effectively work from home without losing your connection with your team, wider department and the organization as a whole:

 If you ever need to interact with office-based colleagues, try a video call instead of communicating over the phone or via email.
 This will help people gain visibility of you (literally) while working remotely.
 With the rise of video conferencing systems, such as Skype, you are now able to remain present and engaged with your colleagues and it will allow you to pick up on non-verbal cues that may otherwise have been missed.